AlexKven/kwh-modbus/documentation/slave_register_specification.md

 * 2: Read device info
 	* This is for reading information about a device, like the name and type.
 	* The response to this will have a state of 2.
+	* The data in this respons will have the following format:
+		* 0: Device type
+		* 1: Data type (first 8 bits)
+		* 1.5: Data length in bytes (last 8 bits)
+		* 2: Number of commands waiting
+		* 3: Number of messages waiting
+		* 4 to 3.5+(L/2): Characters of the device name, where L is the length of the name as defined by the slave
+* 3: Read device data
+	* This is for reading actual data from a device, such as a power reading value at a particular time.
+	* The response to this will have a state of 2.
 	* The data in this response will have the following format:
-		* 0: Device type
-		* 1: Number of commands waiting
+		* 0 to 1: The time for the start of the request
-		* 2: Number of messages waiting
+		* 2: The number of data points being requested
-		* 3 to 2.5+(L/2): Characters of the device name, where L is the length of the name as defined by the slave
+		* 3 to N: TBD
+* 4: Write data
+	* This is for writing data from *any* device, including itself (if supported).
+	* The response to this will have a state of 3.
+	* The data in this